MicrosoftDocs/bot-docs/articles/includes/telemetry-dotnet-luis.md

     public FlightBookingRecognizer(IConfiguration configuration, IBotTelemetryClient telemetryClient)
     ```

 2. Next you will need to enable the `telemetryClient` when creating your `LuisRecognizer` in the `FlightBookingRecognizer` constructor.
-You do this by adding the `telemetryClient` as a new _LuisPredictionOption_:
+You do this by adding the `telemetryClient` as a new _LuisRecognizerOption_:

     ```cs
     if (luisIsConfigured)